Moving to the Netherlands? Make getting a job easier with our ultimate guide to finding a job in the Netherlands.

 There are a number of thriving and growing job sectors in the Netherlands.
 These include agriculture and food, creative industries, chemicals, energy, IT, health and life sciences, logistics and the service industry.

-See our guide to current trends in the job market in the Netherlands for more detailed information.
+See our guide to current trends in the job market in the Netherlands for even more information.

 Job vacancies in the Netherlands

-Highly-skilled workers are in great demand for jobs in the Netherlands, so much so that there’s a fast-track immigration process to get them in.
+Highly-skilled workers in the Netherlands are in great demand, so much so that there’s a fast-track immigration process to get them in.
 There are also tax benefits (the 30% tax ruling) for some international employees.

 This group includes engineers, those with technical skills, IT specialists, those working in finance, as well as people with experience of working in sales, marketing, and customer service.